|Procedure:||Nevada's Whistleblower Law|

 The use of "official authority or influence" includes taking, directing others to take, recommending, processing or approving any personnel action such as an appointment, promotion, transfer, assignment, reassignment, reinstatement, restoration, reemployment, evaluation or other disciplinary action.

-Western Nevada College encourages employees or other members of the WNC campus community to report suspected incidents of "improper governmental action" to the vice president of finance and administrative services.
+Western Nevada College encourages employees or other members of the WNC campus community to report suspected incidents of "improper governmental action" to the vice president of administrative/legal service and general counsel.
 This individual is charged with investigating and issuing a report detailing the outcome of the investigation.
 The vice president provides the report to the college president or other appropriate NSHE representative.
 The vice president also informs the reporting individual of the outcome of the investigation.

 If requested by the individual reporting such a possible violation, the vice president will preserve anonymity of the reporting individual.

-In situations possibly involving the vice president of finance and administrative services, another college vice president may initiate a similar process.
+In situations possibly involving the vice president of administrative/legal service and general counsel, another college vice president may initiate a similar process.

 The Nevada Revised Statutes prohibit any reprisal or retaliatory action against a state officer or employee who discloses information concerning "improper governmental action."
 A claim of reprisal retaliatory action must be submitted on the NPD-53 form, Request for Hearing under the provisions of NRS 281.641 (Whistleblower Law) within the 10 working day filing pursuant to NAC 281.305.
 This form is obtained from the Nevada Department of Personnel at 775.684.0141 or from the WNC Human Resources office.